onnx/onnx/docs/IR.md

 |---|---|---|
 Floating Point Types|float16, float32, float64|Values adhering to the IEEE 754-2008 standard representation of floating-point data.
 Signed Integer Types|int8, int16, int32, int64|Signed integers are supported for 8-64 bit widths.
-Unsigned Integer Types|uint8, uint16|Unsigned integers of 8 or 16 bits are supported.
+Unsigned Integer Types|uint8, uint16, uint32, uint64|Unsigned integers of 8-64 bits are supported.
 Complex Types|complex64, complex128|A complex number with either 32- or 64-bit real and imaginary parts.
 Other|string|Strings represent textual data.
 All strings are encoded using UTF-8.
 Other|bool|Boolean value represent data with only two values, typically true and false.